LobRockyl/node-app-moyyn/README.md

 `POST /reset-password` - reset user password

 **User routes**:\
-`POST /users` - create a new user - Only admins can create other users\ `GET /users` - get all users(Only admins can retrieve all users.
+`POST /users` - create a new user Only admins can create other users\ `GET /users` - get all users(Only admins can retrieve all users.
 This is done for security).\
-`GET /users/:user_id` - get user Logged in users can fetch only their own user information.
-Only admins can fetch other users.\
+`GET /users/:user_id` - get user (Logged in users can fetch only their own user information.
+Only admins can fetch other users).\
-`PATCH /users/:user_id` - update user Logged in users can only update their own details.
-Only admins can update other users.\
+`PATCH /users/:user_id` - update user (Logged in users can only update their own details.
+Only admins can update other users).\
-`DELETE /users/:user_id` - delete user Logged in users can delete only themselves.
-Only admins can delete other users.
+`DELETE /users/:user_id` - delete user (Logged in users can delete only themselves.
+Only admins can delete other users.)

 If you would like an admin access account which I have already created.
 You can get the token by logging in with this details.
 If you input this token into the Authorize button in swagger ui(`http://localhost:3000/docs`) you will be able to access/modify all users.